… or ginger/rusty shielding is hawt!

 First of all, I need to explain this lengthy gap between posts … again.
 Well, this time it was caused by blog migration and fusion with retro-cloud.eu store.

-A lot of good-willed friends suggested that I should merge my blog page with existing shop for several reasons like branding, ease of management, merging audiences, etc. etc..
-It took quite a while but here we are….. on retrohax.net 2.0 🙂
+A lot of good-willed friends suggested that I should merge my blog page with the existing shop for several reasons like branding, ease of management, and merging audiences, etc., etc. It took quite a while but here we are….. on retrohax.net 2.0 🙂

 There are still a lot of things to fix, tune and tweak left but in general … this website is finally working.
 YaY! 🙂